-Dr Alla Koblyakova is the course leader for Property Finance and Investment in the School of Architecture, Design and the Built Environment at Nottingham Trent University.
+Dr Alla Koblyakova is the Course Leader for Property Finance and Investment in the School of Architecture, Design and the Built Environment at Nottingham Trent University.
 Alla designs and delivers modules for both undergraduate and postgraduate levels.
-She supervises dissertations and PhDs in Real Estate Economics and Real Estate Finance covering behavioural finance, capital asset pricing modelling, real estate investments, financial regulation, commercial and residential market areas.
-Alla also leads her own and collaborative research being specifically interested in housing, mortgage finance and liquidity pricing issues.
+She supervises PhD students in the field of Real Estate Finance and Economics, covering areas of behavioural finance, housing finance, econometrics, economic modelling, real estate investment, financial regulation, securitisation and asset pricing modelling.

 Prior to joining NTU, Alla worked in the Business School at the University of Aberdeen.
-From her background in the real estate industry, she developed an interest in business, investment and financial management areas.
-As a consultant in finance and investment industry, she led the introduction of a new methodology for obligatory papers appraisal, applied by a number of major industry players from EACU members.
+From her academic and financial industry background, she developed a wide range of research interests including fairness of mortgage pricing, efficiency of mortgage/housing policy, securitisation, liquidity of capital markets, microfinance, financial economics, econometrics and empirical modelling fields.
+While working in the financial industry she led the introduction of a new methodology for obligatory papers appraisal, applied by a number of major industry players from EACU members.

 - PhD In Real Estate